HSLdevcom/digitransit-site/pages/en/developers/apis/index.md

 ## API access rights

-Our digitransit APIs are publicly available for all developers to access and there is no need to create your own interface to be able to use them.
+The APIs hosted at api.digitransit.fi are publicly available for all and require no credentials.
+If you want to improve or modify the API's in some way, you can either contribute to the projects through https://github.com/HSLdevcom or host your own API's based on those sources.

 ## APIs
 | API                               | Description                     |